jamesjbot/Weather-Journal/README.md

 ## How to use
 Start the server by using Terminal to navigate to the folder that contains server.js.

-Start the server with 'node server.js'.
+Start the server with 'npm run start'.

 Direct your web browser to http://localhost:8888/, to access the application.